Skip to main content

 Summary

-Information on Individual Consultation at The Kyoto College of Graduate School for Informatics
+Information on Individual Consultation at The Kyoto College of Graduate Studies for Informatics

 We offer individual consultation at our Kyoto Main Campus at any time.
 While answering your questions, we will explain the characteristics of the university, its curriculum, and its scholarship system.

-The Kyoto College of Graduate School for Informatics Admission Center
+The Kyoto College of Graduate Studies for Informatics Admission Center

 For international students